spot_img

 4. Programming Language:

 PLCs use specific programming languages, such as ladder logic or structured text, to develop the control program.
-Ladder logic, resembling electrical circuit diagrams, is the most widely used language due to its simplicity and ease of understanding.
+Ladder logic, resembling electrical circuit diagrams, the most widely used language due to its simplicity and ease of understanding.
 It enables engineers and technicians to create intuitive programs by using familiar relay and contact logic.

 5. Memory: